mdmusaibali/douga/README.md

 # douga

-An Electron application with React and TypeScript
+A fun open-source screen recorder application with React.
+Work in progress.

 ## Recommended IDE Setup